 If you don’t like travelling underground, buses and trams are your go-to.
 Barcelona buses cover around 100 routes, passing by all districts and important tourist spots.

 Trams are also one way to go about Barcelona.
-Although there are only 2 lines operating around Barcelona, they will take you to Barcelona’s major industrial areas, shopping centres and residential places.
+Although there are only 2 lines operating around, they will take you to Barcelona’s major industrial areas, shopping centres and residential places.

 Rent a Car